Cloud Monitoring uses Workspaces to organize monitoring information. This page describes Workspace concepts.

 AWS Connector projects

-connector project has a name beginning
+In the figure, the connector project has a name beginning with

-There is no charge for creating Workspaces.
-Logging and metric data are ingested by the individual monitored projects, so any charges are associated with the billing accounts of the monitored projects.
-For AWS accounts, this means the billing accounts of the AWS connector projects.
+Charges for logging and metric data ingested by the monitored projects are associated with that projects' billing account.
+For AWS accounts, this means the billing accounts of the AWS connector projects:

 For Google Cloud projects, if you have VM instances that contain software that sends monitoring data or logs to Cloud Monitoring APIs, then you are charged for that data.
 This software includes the Monitoring agents, Logging agents, and third party libraries like Prometheus that you might install.
 You continue to accrue charges while that software is running.

 When you add an AWS account to a Workspace, monitoring and logging data is sent by Cloud Monitoring agents, Cloud Logging agents, or other software to the AWS connector project, whose billing account receives any charges.

 For more information about pricing and free allotments, see Cloud Monitoring pricing.

 To stop all Cloud Monitoring charges for metrics usage, do one of the following:

 - Stop Cloud Monitoring agents, Cloud Logging agents, and other software modules from sending metrics or logs to your Google Cloud project, or to the AWS connector projects.